MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/frequently-asked-questions-for-azure-rights-management.md

 ms.assetid: 71ce491f-41c1-4d15-9646-455a6eaa157d
 author: Cabailey
 ---
-# Frequently Asked Questions for Azure Rights Management
+# Frequently asked questions for Azure Rights Management
 Some frequently asked questions for Microsoft [!INCLUDE[aad_rightsmanagement_1](./includes/aad_rightsmanagement_1_md.md)], also known as Azure RMS:

 ## What do I need to deploy Azure RMS and how do I get going?